-Staff will give four presentations to members on various transportation topics and new techniques to improve our transportation system.
-Staff will update

-Committee members on staff training opportunities.
+Staff will give 4 presentations to members on various transportation, environment, and land use topics and new techniques to improve our transportation system.
+Staff will update Committee members on training opportunities.
 Key objectives of this task will entail seeking training opportunities offered by FTA, FHWA, and MDOT and other similar organizations on emerging planning objectives and providing technical and policy training to members of the public and MPO member communities as well.